 Buena Vista Reservoir Park

 The Carlsbad City Council recently approved a series of agreements which make possible the creation of a neighborhood park on the site of the long-abandoned Buena Vista Reservoir.
 The city is working with Lennar Homes to develop a plan for the site.
 Typical neighborhood park amenities include playground structures, picnic tables, shade structures and sustainable landscaping.
 The city will own, operate and maintain the park upon completion.
-The city will provide updates on the park’s status as they become available.

 Long Range Plans